Wyoming shines brightest when neighbors help neighbors.

 Best Practices Guide

-Wyoming Food Bank of the Rockies
+Food Bank of Wyoming

-Wyoming Food Bank of the Rockies is a trusted community partner, committed to serving people in need throughout Wyoming.
+Food Bank of Wyoming is a trusted community partner, committed to serving people in need throughout Wyoming.
 Wyoming Food Bank of the Rockies, along with Feeding America, is carefully monitoring developments regarding the spread of COVID-19 (coronavirus).
 A Coronavirus Contingency Planning Task Force, led by the Feeding America Disaster Services team and leaders from member food banks across the nation is actively supporting local food banks, including Wyoming Food Bank of the Rockies, as we all prepare to continue our operations and distribute food to the people and communities we serve.

 Our organization has always implemented strict food safety measures.
 We take the safety of our staff, volunteers and clients we serve very seriously and are including additional steps for extra sanitation to keep our facility, food and people as safe as possible during this potential threat.